skills-dev/copilot-code-review/.github/steps/3-step.md

 Let's customize Copilot's review considerations by adding custom instructions.

-1. Ensure you are still on the `add-announcement-banner` branch.
+1. In VS Code, ensure you are still on the `add-announcement-banner` branch.

-1. Create a new file called `.github/copilot-instructions.md`.
-Add the following content.
+1. Create a new file named `.github/copilot-instructions.md` and add the following content.

    ```markdown
    ## Security